 A few samples from the contemporary analytic literature demonstrate the tendency to characterize the phenomenon of intentionality exclusively in terms of propositions.
-According to John Perry (1994: 387-8)
+According to John Perry (1994: 387–8),

-the phenomenon of intentionality suggests that attitudes are essentially relational in nature: they involve relations to the propositions at which they are directed…An attitude seems to be individuated by the agent, the type of attitude (belief, desire, etc.), and the proposition at which it is directed.
+the phenomenon of intentionality suggests that attitudes are essentially relational in nature: they involve relations to the propositions at which they are directed . . .
+An attitude seems to be individuated by the agent, the type of attitude (belief, desire, etc.), and the proposition at which it is directed.

-And Daniel Stoljar (1996: 191) says that
+And Daniel Stoljar (1996: 191) says that,

 in one formulation, the problem of intentionality is presented as concerning a particular class of properties, intentional properties.
 Intentional properties are those properties expressed by predicates formed from verbs of propositional attitudes.

 It is important to note from the outset that the propositionalist approach to intentionality has prominent historical opponents.
 Franz Brentano (1874), who is credited with bringing the topic of intentionality to the forefront of philosophical attention in the twentieth and twenty-first centuries, was a thoroughgoing non-propositionalist about intentionality.
 According to Brentano, all intentional attitudes are non-propositional (specifically, objectual), including judgments or beliefs, which (in the analytic tradition) are the paradigm examples of propositional attitudes.
-In his contribution, Kriegel offers a spirited defense of Brentano’s objectual account of intentionality, focusing on the attitude of belief or judgment.
+In his contribution (Chapter 8), Kriegel offers a spirited defense of Brentano’s objectual account of intentionality, focusing on the attitude of belief or judgment.
 On this view, all beliefs are existential, they affirm or deny the existence of something, but this affirmation or denial is not to be understood as a belief that there are Fs, for example, but rather simply as a belief in Fs, where F is taken to be a thing or a concrete particular.
 Part of Kriegel’s defense of this view depends on the claim that existence-commitment is not a content-property, not a property which features in the specification of the content of a belief, but an aspect of the belief-attitude itself.

 Kriegel also offers a two-step dispensability argument in favor of objectualism.
 The first step defends the claim that every indicative statement that expresses a belief can be paraphrased into non-propositional affirmation or denial of an object’s existence.
 The second step appeals to ontological parsimony and claims that a Brentanian theory is in a better position since it does not acquire an additional ontological commitment to propositions.
-In defending the paraphrase strategy, Kriegel considers a wide range of statements including categorical, hypothetical, singular, molecular and modal statements.
+In defending the paraphrase strategy, Kriegel considers a wide range of statements including categorical, hypothetical, singular, molecular, and modal statements.

 In spite of Brentano’s influence in bringing the phenomenon of intentionality into philosophical focus, his theory of non-propositional intentionality has been largely ignored.
 This is unfortunate.
 Implicit acceptance of propositionalism has impeded philosophical discussion about the nature of intentionality in at least three noteworthy ways: (i) a precise statement of propositionalism has been left undeveloped; (ii) the motivations for propositionalism are rarely articulated; and (iii) apparent counterexamples and challenges to propositionalism, along with non-propositional theories of intentionality, are underexplored.
 The contributors to this volume explore and correct these impediments by discussing in detail what the commitment to propositionalism amounts to; by shedding light on why one might find the thesis attractive (or unattractive); and by exploring the ways in which one might depart from propositionalism.

-(i) What is Propositionalism?
+1 What is Propositionalism?